Choose an interior style that truly suits you.

 As the name implies, this look makes the inhabitant feel like they are near a coastline whether it be mainland or tropical and can transcend the feeling into a sense of contentment.
 All nautical influences are at work here with colours being white and navy with accents of primary colours that adds a freshness and the “openness of the sea.”

-This style takes it lead from European influences and exhibits that “Old World Charm.”
+This style has European influences and exhibits that “Old World Charm.”
 Furnishings are curvy, patterns are intricate, materials are wood and colours are darker brown, green, burgundy with a sophisticated finish.
 Traditional can exhibit a substantial presence or be delicate and nuanced.

 A cute reading nook to and relaxed dining seating allow for and encourage interaction and conversation – these are hallmarks of English countryside decor.
 To bring this style to its true fruition, there needs to be potted plants and timeless ornamentation together with muted colours to inspire the English countryside that include pink, green and yellow together with an abundance of florals in wallpaper, textiles and accessories.
 Exposed wood and decorative softness make for an elegant but unassuming presence.